Request for information by the tax investigator under the “Swedish Initiative”: LHP Tax-Lawyers inform and advise on the current developments.

 The directive by the federal states provides for corresponding template forms in German and English.
 The choice of language is at the tax investigative authority’s discretion and is usually determined by practicality reasons.

-Our attorney Dirk Beyer has discussed the practical issues in respect of the Swedish Initiative in the periodical AO-StB 2013, 351.
+Our tax-lawyer Dirk Beyer has discussed the practical issues in respect of the Swedish Initiative in the periodical AO-StB 2013, 351.